rafamartinezquiles/full-stack-multimodal/README.md

     2. Use default cloud provider/region.
     3. Once your instance is created, click “Connect” → “Drivers” to retrieve your URI, username, and password.

+#### Install Tesseract (for OCR) - *Windows Only*
+If you're on Windows, download and install [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki) from this official build.
+After installation, locate the full path to *tesseract.exe* and update this line inside *src/ingestion/image_loader.py*:

 Another thing to do in case you are on Windows is to go to the following [link](https://github.com/UB-Mannheim/tesseract/wiki) and install the Tesseract library on your computer.
 Once that is done, take note of the location of the *tesseract.exe* application, and inside the *image_loader.py* file located in *src/ingestion*, modify the following line: